 Have you or someone you know ever had an MRI?
 MRI stands for “magnetic response imaging.”
 During the early 1980's MRI's were beginning to be used in medicine.
 They are a safe way to produce images of the inside of the body.
 During an MRI the patient lays between two magnets.
 Doctors can then view magnetic fields that some of the organs produce.
 MRI's are very good at differentiating between normal, healthy tissue and damaged or diseased ones.
 They became better in providing organ images than the majority of other imaging techniques by the late 1980's.

-For further information about magnets, see the following links:
+For further information about Business Cards and Online Printing, see the following links: